 All EU money spent in the EU Member States, at its borders and around the world should produce fully accessible and inclusive (built and digital) environments, products, and services.
 Persons with disabilities and their representative organisations should be consulted and included in the process.

-In the light of the current COVID 19 pandemic and its disproportionate impact on persons with disabilities, the EU and its Member States should ensure that all its responses are inclusive and accessible to persons with disabilities.
+In the light of the current COVID-19 pandemic and its disproportionate impact on persons with disabilities, the EU and its Member States should ensure that all its responses are inclusive and accessible to persons with disabilities.

 Contact the EDF secretariat: